Dreamland (Coney Island, 1904): 1908 to 1911

 Kings County sheriff Patrick H. Quinn announced in February 1910 that the park would be auctioned off on behalf of Eugene Wood and Joseph Huber, the corporation's two largest bondholders, who wanted to reorganize the company.
 The auction only involved a nominal change of ownership, as Huber and Wood bought the park the next month.
 Dreamland's seventh season began on May 14, 1910, and ran until September 18.
 Among the new attractions for the 1910 season were Alligator Joe's alligator and crocodile farm, a Bornean village, and a ride called Trip to the North Pole.In preparation for Dreamland's 1911 season, its operators made additional changes.
 For instance, the buildings were repainted in white and red, and the structures near the Surf Avenue entrance were demolished to make way for a lighting plant with 130,000 additional light bulbs.
-Various rides such as the Great Divide, Canals of Venice, Tub Ride and Hell Gate were enlarged, while the ballroom and restaurant had been relocated from the pier to near the Surf Avenue entrance.
+Various rides such as the Great Divide, Canals of Venice, Tub Ride, and Hell Gate were enlarged, while the ballroom and restaurant had been relocated from the pier to near the Surf Avenue entrance.
 The site of the old ballroom was converted to a skating rink, and the bathing pavilion on the ocean was expanded significantly.
 The park added thirty new shows, such as Joseph Ferari's animal show, a biblical show known as the Sacrifice, and a village of "human curiosities".
 It also added a miniature subway around the park, a carousel, and a dual-tracked roller coaster.
 Some existing attractions were retained, such as Bostock's Wild Animals, which included a dwarf elephant named Little Hip and a one-armed lion tamer known as Captain Jack Bonavita.
-Omar Sami was also hired as Dreamland's carnival barker for the 1911 season, and Dreamland opened for its eighth season on May 20, 1911.
+Dreamland also hired Omar Sami as a carnival barker for the 1911 season, and the park opened for its eighth season on May 20, 1911.